-Ransomware is a criminal business model that uses malicious software to hold something of value for ransom.
+Ransomware is a criminal business model that uses malicious software to hold valuable files, data or information for ransom.
 Victims of a ransomware attack may have their operations severely degraded or shut down entirely.

-While holding something of value for ransom is not a new concept, ransomware has be-come a multimillion-dollar criminal business targeting both individuals and corporations.
-Due to its low barriers to entry and effectiveness in generating revenue, it has quickly displaced other cybercrime business models and become the largest threat facing organizations today.
+While holding something of value for ransom is not a new concept, ransomware has become a multimillion-dollar criminal business, targeting both individuals and corporations.
+Due to its low barrier to entry and effectiveness in generating revenue, it has quickly displaced other cybercrime business models and become the largest threat facing organizations today.

 Attackers must execute five steps for a ransomware attack to be successful:

-Though seemingly obvious, attackers and victims often speak different languages and have varying levels of technical capabilities.
-Attackers must alert the victim about the compromise, state the demanded ransom amount, and explain the steps for regaining access.
+Naturally, attackers and victims often speak different languages and have varying levels of technical capabilities.
+Attackers must alert victims to the compromise, state their ransom demand, and explain the steps for regaining access.

-To receive payment while evading law enforcement, attackers utilize crypto-currencies such as bitcoin for the transaction.
+To receive payment while evading law enforcement, attackers demand cryptocurrencies, such as bitcoin, for the transaction.

 Attackers must return access to the device(s).
-Failure to restore the compromised systems destroys the effectiveness of the scheme as no one would be willing to pay a ransom if they didn’t believe their valuables would be returned.
-Keeping your organization safe from falling victim to a ransomware attack requires a fundamental shift from detecting and remediating toward prevention.
-This involves reducing the attack surface, preventing known threats, and identifying and preventing unknown threats.
+Failure to restore access to compromised dat or systems undermines the scheme as few would be willing to pay a ransom if they didn’t believe their valuables would be returned.
+Keeping your organization safe from falling victim to a ransomware attack requires a fundamental shift – away from detection and remediation, toward prevention.
+This means reducing the attack surface, preventing known threats, and identifying and preventing unknown threats.